PrinceJoeyLee12/paxers/README.md

 ### For Runners (40% done)

 1. Changing UI (for I suck and don't have the eye in designing.
 So I decided to buy a ready made theme and customize it as much as possible with my needs) or maybe I'll hire someone to have ui/ux design for me
-2. I will implement the notification function in AZURE (signalR) and with EVENT GRID (But don't have credit card yet which they require in making my account).
-In advance I just studied the modules for it.
+2. I will implement the notification function with KAFKA and event trigger on registrants ( I just discovered it today that it is possible to have connectors with mongodb 😅😅)
 3. Authenticating and syncing activities data with [STRAVA](https://www.strava.com/).
 4. Having a calendar for activities
 5. Standardize Error handling